Did you know that your employees can be your biggest advocates?

 Image via Wordstream

-Once you determine the tools, platforms, and the content you are going to use, ensure you train your employees on all aspects of employee advocacy to get started.
+Once you determine the social media tools, platforms, and brand advocacy content you are going to use, ensure you train your employees on all aspects of employee advocacy to get started with your formal employee advocacy program.

 These rewards are often what drives employees to opt into an advocacy and social selling program in the first place.